kadena-community/kadena.js/packages/libs/client/NEW_README.md

 ### Create type definition for Pact modules

-You can use [@kadena/pactjs-cli](../../tools/pactjs-cli/README.md) tool to create the type for the module you use, then the TS provides code completion for the functions and capabilities.
+You can use [@kadena/pactjs-cli](../../tools/pactjs-cli/README.md) to create the type for the module you use, then the TS provides code completion for the functions and capabilities.

-Create a type definition file for `coin` contract
+To create a type definition file for the `coin` contract:

 ```bash
 npx @kadena/pactjs-cli contract-generate --contract coin --api https://api.testnet.chainweb.com/chainweb/0.0/testnet04/chain/0/pact;